-But if you have a chronic health condition, like an autoimmune disease, and you’re not sleeping well you may be hindering your ability to feel well and heal your body.
+But if you have an autoimmune disorder, and you’re not sleeping well you may be hindering your body’s ability to heal.

 If you’re not sleeping well you’re not healing well.

 Your body does its best healing and detoxification at night.
 And good sleep is necessary to keep your hormones balanced and your immune system working optimally.
 Even your gut microbiome is influenced by your sleep quality.
 (And, as you know, gut health matters A LOT when you have an autoimmune disease).
 (1)

-Getting a good night sleep is essential when you want to feel better and reverse your autoimmune disease that it’s one of my 7 Keys to Reversing Autoimmune Disease.
+Getting a good night sleep is essential when you want to feel better and reverse your autoimmune disease.
+That’s why it’s one of the foundational pieces of The Anderson Approach.

 There are many reasons you may not be sleeping well.
 Your hormones or your blood sugar may be out of whack.
 Your lifestyle may be to blame.
 Or, you may have deeper underlying root cause issues (like chronic infections or toxins) that are preventing you from getting your zzz’s.

 You may need to work with a functional medicine healthcare provider that can help you figure out what’s keeping you up at night.

-Here are some simple ways you can optimize your bedroom for sleep.
+Here’s how you can optimize your bedroom for sleep:

 Tip #1: Turn Down the Thermostat

 Your ability to sleep well may be influenced by the temperature in your bedroom.
 If you’re too hot or too cold your sleep may be affected.

 Fun fact.
 In addition to your circadian rhythm (the one that’s influenced by daylight and darkness) your body goes through a temperature cycle throughout the day.
 Your body temperature naturally dips a degree or two at night in preparation for sleep and reaches its lowest temperature around 6am.